Ralph Brown: Television

+Documentary

+Brown has appeared in three feature-length documentary films : Scala!!! directed by Ali Catterall and Jane Giles from 2023 about the cult cinema in London where he worked in the late 70s and early 80s, War Game directed by Jesse Moss and Tony Gerber, a re-imagining of the Jan 6th invasion of the US Capitol, and 2025's Stand or Fall: The Remarkable Rise of Brighton & Hove Albion a history of the last 25 years of his beloved football club The Seagulls.

 Theatre

-Brown starred as IRA Commander Jimmy Muldoon in the Tony Award winning Broadway play The Ferryman at the Bernard B. Jacobs Theatre from 19 February until 7 July 2019.

 In his early years, Brown was involved with the Moving Parts Theatre Company with Rachel Feldberg, Ruth Mackenzie, Anita Lewton, and Saffron Myers.
-John Godber adapted A Clockwork Orange for Man In The Moon, King's Road, then Brown appeared in West written & directed by Steven Berkoff at the Donmar for five months (also shot for C4).
-Followed by Royal Court Theatre "Panic", Joint Stock "Deadlines", The RSC "Earwig" by Paula Milne, and The Everyman in Liverpool playing the title role in Macbeth.
-Retired from the stage shortly thereafter, and returned briefly 20 years later at The Bush Theatre to play guitar in punk play The Dysfunkshonalz by writer Mike Packer.
-After only one play in 30 years Brown joined The Ferryman company on Broadway in February 2019 which won four Tony Awards for Best Play, Best Director, Best Set Design and Best Costume.
+John Godber adapted A Clockwork Orange for Man In The Moon, King's Road, then Brown appeared in West written & directed by Steven Berkoff at the Donmar for five months (also shot for C4), followed by Royal Court Theatre's Panic, Joint Stock's Deadlines, The RSC's Earwig by Paula Milne, and The Everyman in Liverpool playing the title role in Macbeth.
+He retired from the stage shortly thereafter, and returned briefly 20 years later at The Bush Theatre to play guitar in punk play The Dysfunkshonalz by writer Mike Packer.
+After only appearing in one play in 30 years Brown joined the company of The Ferryman on Broadway in February 2019 which won four Tony Awards for Best Play, Best Director, Best Set Design and Best Costume.
+Brown starred as IRA Commander Jimmy Muldoon in The Ferryman, which played at the Bernard B. Jacobs Theatre from 19 February until 7 July 2019.